-A. Actual sins and all the punishment due to them are remitted by Baptism, if the person baptized be guilty of any, and is rightly disposed.
+A. Actual sins and all the punishment due to them are remitted by Baptism, if the person baptized be guilty of any.

-154. Q. Is Baptism necessary to salvation?A. Baptism is necessary to salvation, because without it we cannot enter into the kingdom of heaven.
+154. Q. Is Baptism necessary to salvation?

+A. Baptism is necessary to salvation, because without it we cannot enter into the kingdom of heaven.

-155. Q. Who can administer Baptism?A. The priest is the ordinary minister of Baptism; but in case of necessity any one who has the use of reason may baptize.
+155. Q. Who can administer Baptism?

+A. The priest is the ordinary minister of Baptism; but in case of necessity any one who has the use of reason may baptize.